rainlanguage/dotrain/README.md

       "entrypoints": ["entrypoint1", "entrypoint2"]
     }
   ],
-  // path of local meta files to use when compiling "meta": {
+  // path of local meta files to use when compiling, fields are optional "meta": {
     // for meta files that are binary
     "binary": ["./path/to/binary-meta", "./path/to/binary-another-meta"],